CentreForDigitalHumanities/I-analyzer/documentation/How-to-add-a-new-corpus-to-Ianalyzer.md

 - `title`: Title to be used in the interface.
 - `description`: Short description, appears as a subtitle in the interface.
 - `data_directory`: Path to the source files.
-Always this from configuration.
+Always get this from the setttings.
 - `min_date`, `max_date`: The minimum and maximum dates for documents.
 - `es_index`: the name of the index in elasticsearch.
 - `image`: a path or url to the image used for the corpus in the interface.